 During World War Two the castle served a similar purpose.
 Tunnels were excavated from the chalk beneath the castle during the 1790s when Britain feared invasion from Napoleon’s Army.
 Originally dug to billet defenders they were extended in the face of a similar threat posed by German forces.

 During May 1940 the tunnels — whose existence was kept secret — were used as the command post for Operation Dynamo, which saw Allied troops withdrawn from Dunkirk.
 I joined a guided tour of the tunnels, where videos and recordings bring to life aspects of that chapter of 20th-century history.

 Unfortunately, I didn’t have time to visit the underground hospital, escape room or the regimental museums in the castle.
 If you enjoy taking your time to read displays, it’s easy to spend half a day exploring the castle.

 Looking out to sea from the rooftop of the Great Tower, a keep erected during the reign of King Henry II, I wondered what kind of impression the vast fortification would have had on people 800 years ago.
 Even today it’s a large building.
 In the late 12th century, its scale must have wowed people.

 That didn’t stop the castle from being besieged in 1216, during the First Barons’ War.

 Décor within the great hall, royal bed chamber and kitchens gives an impression of how they might have looked long ago.

-The castle makes a rewarding place to spend time as history is lucidly brought to life in a location whose scale and strategic significance is enormous.
+The castle makes a rewarding place to spend time.
+History is lucidly brought to life in a location whose scale and strategic significance are enormous.

 Walk up or down the wonderfully named Grand Shaft, a staircase linking Dover’s harbour to the Western Heights.
 A triple staircase corkscrews 140 feet through the chalk of the White Cliffs.
 It was built at the time of the Napoleonic Wars to enable military personnel to move rapidly between their barracks and the harbour.